zhutmost/spinalhdl-template/README.md

 It's time to create your own hardware!
 And you will discover the charm of SpinalHDL.

 Don't forget:
-- Set project organization and name in `build.sbt`.
 - Add a LICENSE file for open source (or closed source). ([How to select a license?](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository))
+- Set project organization and other publish settings in `build.sc`.
 - Clean up the `README.md` (i.e. this file) and add your own content.
-- Replace the example Scala code with yours.
+- Replace the example SpinalHDL code with yours.

 Then commit above changes and push it to your repository:
 ```sh